 A bottoms-up view of the future state journey was built utilizing industry best practices, existing client documents, and input from over 20 leaders across 10 functional teams.
 This approach identified the initiatives necessary to close gaps, impacting the member experience by enhancing operational capabilities across functional teams and holistically assessing the people, process, technology, and data required to deliver a more successful transition experience.

 Initiatives Lead to Greater Medicare Age-In Retention

-These initiatives were organized and prioritized with consideration given to impact on capture rate, degree of effort, complexity, and level of investment.
-The identification of initiatives and the prioritization was done in partnership with teams from both under- and over-65 areas to achieve the engagement necessary for process buy-in and commitment to and support of recommendations.
-In addition, Point B developed messaging for executives at the plan to promote ongoing awareness, progress and recommendations throughout the engagement, avoiding barriers to progress as initiatives move to execution.
+These initiatives were organized and prioritized with consideration given to the impact on capture rate, degree of effort, complexity, and level of investment.
+The identification of initiatives and the prioritization was done in partnership with teams from under- and over 65 age groups to achieve the engagement necessary for process buy-in and support of recommendations.
+In addition, Point B developed messaging for executives at the plan to promote ongoing awareness, progress, and recommendations throughout the engagement, avoiding barriers to progress as initiatives move to execution.

 Specific action plans, including immediate pilot opportunities, were recommended across the three phases of engagement with a focus on ownership and governance for building an execution framework for operations, advocacy, engagement, and data requirements.
 By building in constraints around the plan market and product category, specific and actionable recommendations were defined to incrementally move the program forward and provide the foundation from which to expand into other business segments.
 We continue to partner with this client as they execute on their Medicare age-in strategy.